-The Airbus A320 is not only the most popular Airbus aircraft ever made.
-It is rapidly approaching (and may soon take over) the number one most sold aircraft spot in the world, a spot currently held by the Boeing 737.
+The narrowbody twinjet Airbus A320 is more than just the most popular Airbus aircraft ever made.
+As an airliner family, it is also rapidly approaching the title of the most sold aircraft in the world.
+This is an honor currently held by the Boeing 737.

 |Airbus A320-200||Airbus A320neo|